robertpkoenig/ochem/README.md

 - Web pages are defined using the [next.js structure](https://nextjs.org/docs/basic-features/pages)
 - React essentially consists of nested javascript functions that each wrap the HTML, CSS, and JS for a given component on the page, like a form or button
-- Server side rendering is not used for dynamic content, and instead data is fetched from Firebase on page load

 Copyright Robert Koenig 2021